thuannguy/thuannguy.github.io/_posts/2017-06-17-Performance-a-development-approach.md

 tags: [Asp.Net, performance, optimization, SLA]
 comments: true
 ---
+An approach for developing application that adheres to performance SLAs

 In the two previous posts I have discussed about SLAs and the difficulty of satisfying all of them.
 Question now is: if I'm about to develop a new application or optimize an existing application, what should I do?
 How should I approach the problem?
 My suggestions are: